Īśāvāsyopaniṣat 07

 Īśā.Bhāshya 07

-He is the supreme lord, in whom all beings existed.
 The verse conveys the omnipresent attribute of the lord.
-A reference is given to Pippalāda vedic testimonial, where the concept is reiterated, using similar words.
+A reference is given to Pippalāda vedic testimonial, where the concept is reiterated, providing the hermeneutical context.

 In which supreme being exists all beings, he is the supreme lord.
 There, all beings existed even before.
 Thus, for one who knows that the supreme lord resides uniformly in all beings, where is delusion?

 "In whom all beings exist, He is the 'atman' of all beings.
-Thus, whoever sees Vishnu everywhere, really knows Him.
+Thus, whoever perceives Vishnu everywhere, really knows Him.
 What delusion or grief can there be for him?
 He attains Vishnu."

 - stated thus in the Pippalāda vedic testimonial.